2020: A 21-day safari through Zimbabwe, Botswana & Namibia

 - “The Beast” our primary means of transport.
-The Beast is an original, classic, Mercedes Benz, Overland Truck.
-The Beast, now heavily modified to carry us in comfort and unique style is a real rough and tough character.
+It is an original, classic, Mercedes Benz, Overland Truck.
+The Beast, now modified to carry us in comfort and unique style is a real rough and tough character.
 No one messes with The Beast.
 He is also our Safari Mascot.
 We love him, you will too.
-PLUS, when necessary, we’ll use small 4WD vehicles, canoes, and charter flights.
-Though not an air-conditioned tour bus, The Beast is well ventilated, provides good high viewing and is definitely unique.
+PLUS, when necessary, we’ll use small 4WD vehicles, canoes, speed boat, and charter flights;

-- A Safari Crew of four staff.
-Driver, Chef, Safari Leader and Courier.
-A crew, dedicated to providing 1st class service while being part of the group and enjoying the camaraderie, fun and adventure.
-Additional Specialist Guides engaged for our 3 night camping highlight and in areas where local knowledge is helpful;
+- An expert Safari Crew consisting of Trish, your Safari Leader and expert driver.
+Both are dedicated to providing first class service while being part of the group and enjoying the camaraderie, fun and adventure.
+Additional Specialist Guides join us for our three-night camping highlight and in areas where local knowledge is helpful;

 - Exceptional wildlife encounters and a profound connection with nature in Africa’s famous Wildlife Reserves and National Parks;

-- Spectacular scenery every day including travel icons, the Okavango Delta, Victoria Falls, Moremi Wildlife Reserve, Etosha National Park, and more;
+Spectacular scenery every day including travel icons, the Okavango Delta, Victoria Falls, Moremi Wildlife Reserve, Etosha National Park, the Skeleton Coast and more;

-- Unique quality accommodation, all ensuite, in a variety of African Safari Lodges, picked for character and charm;
+- Unique quality accommodation, all ensuited, in a variety of African Safari Lodges, picked for character and charm.

 - All entrance fees, activities detailed in the itinerary and all tips and gratuities.